 - AMYGDALA: Lying

-deep in the center of the limbic emotional brain, this
+deep in the center of the limbic emotional brain,

-including sex, emotional reactions such as anger and
+basic survival including sex, emotional reactions

-fear.
-Consequently it inspires aversive cues, such
+such as anger and fear.
+Consequently it inspires

-even autism.
-It is larger in male brains, often enlarged
+including depression to even autism.
+It is larger

-in the brains of sociopaths and it shrinks in the elderly.
+sociopaths and it shrinks in the elderly.

 - BRAIN